Skip to Content

 Initializing the SDK

-To use the SDK’s methods and classes, your application must call the SDK’s initialise method to initialize the MobileCredentialHolder class.
+To use the SDK’s methods and classes, your application must call the SDK’s initialize method to initialize the MobileCredentialHolder class.

 Initializing the SDK